Tsuna-mi/meanjs-template/README.md

 In production mode the application is setup to use minified assets on the client side (along with template caching via Angular).
 [Grunt](http://gruntjs.com/) is used to do this via the grunt `build` task.
-To allow for easier deployment, this work has been bundled up into a single npm script.
-Installing dependencies, building the necessary production assets, and starting the server in the `production` environment can be done via this command:
+To execute this task, run the following command:

+`$ npm run build`

+To start the server in the `production` environment, execute the following
+command:

 `$ npm run production`